Day Trip to Bangor (Didn't We Have a Lovely Time)

-"Day Trip to Bangor (Didn't We Have a Lovely Time)" is a single by the folk group Fiddler's Dram.
+"Day Trip to Bangor (Didn't We Have a Lovely Time)" is a single by the British folk group Fiddler's Dram.
 The novelty song was released in 1979 and peaked at number 3 at the start of 1980.
 The song was written by Debbie Cook and recorded by the lead singer of the band, Cathy Lesurf.
 The single was the group's only chart entry in their career, making them one hit wonders.

 Controversy

 The release was shrouded in controversy after reports that the song was actually inspired by a trip to Rhyl, another town in North Wales.
 It was rumoured that Bangor was chosen as the lyric due to it having an extra syllable that flowed better with the song.
 There were rumours of an outcry among local councillors and businesses in Rhyl about the missed opportunity for tourism which would have been generated.
 Cook stated that the song was specifically written about Bangor.